 A person looking at the Amazon Pharmacy landing page on a laptop.

 This isn’t the first time Amazon has dabbled in healthcare.
-They just recently launched Amazon Clinics.
-In 2020 we saw the launch of Amazon Pharmacy which is an online pharmacy that works with your insurance and healthcare providers to get prescriptions delivered to you without a pharmacy visit.
+They just launched Amazon Clinics in 2022.
+Even before then, In 2020 we saw the launch of Amazon Pharmacy, an online pharmacy that works with your insurance and healthcare providers to get prescriptions delivered to you without a pharmacy visit.
 Basically, Amazon Pharmacy is well … an online pharmacy.
 It works in a similar way to CVS or Walgreens where they accept insurance as well as HSA and FSA, but you do everything online and prescriptions are mailed to your home.
 You still pay per prescription and have access to name-brand and generic medicines.

-Amazon RxPass differs from Amazon Pharmacy in that you pay a flat monthly fee of $5 and get as many generic medications as you need for that flat fee.
-They don’t work with insurance nor do they accept HSA or FSA payments.
+Amazon RxPass differs from Amazon Pharmacy in that you pay a flat monthly fee of $5 and get as many generic medications as you need.
+They don’t work with insurance but they do accept HSA or FSA payments.
 This is an easy way to get access to affordable, generic drugs without any added insurance paperwork or stress.

 Make sure your existing prescriptions work with RxPass.